Prolegis/congress/README.md

 A ticket to address this issue has been written here:  https://linear.app/prolegis-engineering/issue/PRO-3243/update-congress-repo-to-automatically-deploy-to-ec2-whenever-it-is

 After editing `~/.bashrc`, apply the changes by running: `source ~/.bashrc`

+### Accessing the console
+There are two ways to access the console for this EC2 instance.
+The first is to go through the AWS web portal itself.
+The second is to SSH into the instance.
+You can SSH into the instance using the .pem file in 1Password (search for `EC2 Congress Repo PEM Key`).

 ## Additional Package Installation
 Install the `jq` package for parsing JSON responses.
 Use the following command `sudo yum install jq`